 This notice explains why we collect personal information, how we use it, and your rights over it.
 We will endeavour to keep your data secure and private at all times and use it only for the purposes for which you share it with us.

 Who is responsible for your data?

 The Data Controller is the UK Registered Charity, Dominican Sisters (Third Order) Congregation of Newcastle, Natal, the civil legal entity through which the Congregation operates.
 The Registered Charity works with and on behalf of RSA Region Public Benefit Organisation (PBO) 18/11/13/2062.
-The collection, processing and retention of data is carried out in the UK in accordance with GDPR 2018.
+The collection, processing and retention of data carried out in the UK complies with GDPR 2018.

 Although our website may be used without providing personal information, different conditions may apply to particular services on our site (see ‘Cookies and website analytics’ below).